ABOUT US

 • Walter Parks

-• Linda Ward, Ex-Officio, Chairperson, Docent Council
+• Jordana Jacobs, Ex-Officio, Chairperson, MIF Docent Council

 • S. Sue Johnson, Emeritus Status